TamirisCss/travel-app/README.md

 ### Get Up and Running
 - ```npm install``` to get dependencies
 - ```npm start``` to start the backend app
-- ```npm run build-dev``` in a different terminal to start the frontend app
+- ```npm run dev``` in a different terminal to start the frontend app

-- this app runs on localhost:8080
+- this app runs on http://localhost:8080

 ### Technologies used:
 * JavaScript